USS Bataan (LHD 5) Maintenance

-MEDITERRANEAN SEA (June 26, 2020) - Aviation Support Equipment Technician 3rd Class Evelyn Galvan, assigned to the Wasp-class amphibious assault ship USS Bataan (LHD 5), performs maintenance on a portable hydraulic power supply, June 26, 2020.
+ATLANTIC OCEAN (July 4, 2020) - Aviation Ordnanceman Airman Zachary Monck, assigned to the Wasp-class amphibious assault ship USS Bataan (LHD 5), performs preventive maintenance on a line in the ship's well deck, July 4, 2020.
 Bataan is conducting operations in U.S. 6th Fleet in support of regional allies and partners, and U.S. national security interests in Europe and Africa.
 (U.S. Navy photo by Mass Communication Specialist Seaman Apprentice Darren Newell/Released)

 |Date Taken: